jansakos/picovox/README.md

 - [Vogons community](https://www.vogons.org/) for a place to share my ideas and to find people with similar interests.
 - [Serdaco](https://www.serdaco.com/default.aspx) for distribution of the OPL2LPT, CMSLPT, TNDLPT and many other devices.
 Please, in case you prefer real sound over emulated, these are the devices you are probably looking for.

-- *My family, my friends and everyone who has supported me any way.
+- *My family, my friends and everyone who has supported me in any way.
 Without you I would not have done it.*